tfeldmann/tfeldmann.de/content/blog/04 wordclock/index.md

 ---

 At my company we built some nice wordclocks as christmas presents for our families.
-This is some kind of a build log where we document what we learned for anyone interested.
+This article is some kind of a build log where we document what we learned for anyone interested.

 ## Pictures